chrisx599/VideoGrain/README.md

 │           ├── sd_study                # cluster inversion feature
 ```
 </details>
+Editing 16 frames video on an single L40, the GPU memory cost is at most 23GB memory.
+The RAM cost is very small, roughly around 4GB.

+## Instance-level Video Editing

 ## ✏️ Citation
 If you think this project is helpful, please feel free to leave a star⭐️⭐️⭐️ and cite our paper: